22 Things You Should Never Do on an Airplane

 Don’t forget to stay hydrated

 Parched throat mid-flight?
 Don’t just blame the salty snacks.
 Airplane cabins are known for their low humidity because the manufactured air in the cabin is made to mimic the highest altitude humans can breathe at, usually between 6,000 and 8,000 feet, according to the World Health Organization.
-“For every leg of flight, each flight attendant will try to drink a full 16 oz. of water,” said Ferguson.
+“For every leg of flight, each flight attendant will try to drink a full 16 oz. of water,” says Ferguson.
 “That’s the most important.
 Hydrate, hydrate, hydrate.”
-But please never do these things in an airplane bathroom.
+Staying hydrated is especially important in order to avoid COVID-19.
+“Your mucous membranes dry out in flight, especially in flights over two hours, because of the pressurized cabin,” explains Dr. Bita Nasseri, a physician based out of Beverly Hills.
+“Your mucous membranes function much more efficiently and effectively when moist and can better repel any viral or bacterial infection.”
+So keep drinking!
+These are 13 new rules you’ll have to follow next time you fly.

 Opt out of coffee or tea